 Section 26 of the Taxpayer’s Relief Act of 1997—codified into Section 1397E of the U.S. Internal Revenue Code—provides a financial tool that can be used by State Education Agencies to encourage formation of partnerships between public schools and local businesses.
-The Act provided $400 million of bond authority cap in 1998 through 2008 and $1.4 billion for 2009 and 2010 and $400 million in 2011, 2012, 2013, and 2014 for issuance of Qualified Zone Academy Bonds (QZAB’s).
+The Act provided $400 million of bond authority cap in 1998 through 2008 and $1.4 billion for 2009 and 2010 and $400 million from 2011 - 2016 for issuance of Qualified Zone Academy Bonds (QZAB’s).
 These partnerships with local businesses are to:

 - Enhance the academic curriculum;

 - Better prepare students for the rigors of college and the workforce.

 - Schools must be located in an Empowerment Zone or Enterprise Community or;